Professional Puppy Socialization

 The important thing to remember when encountering puppy fear stages, is always do what is best for your dog.
 Help your dog work through puppy fear stages without forcing, coaxing or trying to comfort.
 Remember to focus on confidence building.
 If your puppy is skittish walking on a strange surface, don’t tell them “it’s OK,” help them get over their apprehension.
 You can use fun training and play distractions during these fearful times.
 Be an advocate for your dog, especially during puppy fear stages and you will be rewarded with a stronger, more enjoyable relationship for years to come.

-We are here to help you with your puppy's training and socialization needs.
+We are here to help you with your puppy's socialization needs.